Trackflaw/blog/content/posts/pourquoi-faire-un-test-intrusion-sur-son-site-Wordpress/why-do-an-intrusion-test-on-its-WordPress-site.en.md

 ---
-title: "Why do an intrusion test on its WordPress site"
+title: "Why do an intrusion test on its WordPress site in 2025"
 description: "WordPress, as one of the most widely used content management systems (CMS) in the world, powers a significant portion of websites, ranging from personal blogs to corporate sites."
 date: 2024-03-20T10:54:14+01:00
 draft: false